-Department of History Written Comps Assessment Form
+Department of History and Anthropology Assessment Form for Written Graduate Comps in History

 Student Name:

 Exam Level (MA or PhD):

 Date:

 Faculty assessor:

 Using the Department rubrics, please offer an assessment of the comprehensive examination in the areas indicated below.
 Note that your assessment should consider the entire examination, but comments on specific fields and answers are welcome.
 For each category, please indicate if you consider the answer to indicate distinction, satisfactory performance, or unsatisfactory performance.

-- 1) Content knowledge and use of evidence
+1) Content knowledge and use of evidence

-- 2) Command of the historiography
+2) Command of the historiography

-- 3) Argument and analysis
+3) Argument and analysis

-- 4) Writing and organization
+4) Writing and organization

 Grade for the examination as a whole (unsatisfactory, satisfactory, or distinction):

-Department of History PhD Oral Comps Assessment Form
+Department of History and Anthropology Assessment Form for PhD Oral Comps in History

 Student Name:

 Date:

 Faculty assessor (committee chair):

 Using the Department rubrics, please summarize the committee's assessment of the oral component of the comprehensive examination in the areas indicated below.
 For each category, please indicate if you consider the answer to indicate distinction, satisfactory performance, or unsatisfactory performance.
 Please give the overall grade for the examination at the bottom.

-- 1) Content knowledge and use of evidence
+1) Content knowledge and use of evidence

-- 2) Command of the historiography
+2) Command of the historiography

-- 3) Argument and analysis
+3) Argument and analysis

-- 4) Quality of the oral response
+4) Quality of the oral response

-- 5) Any additional comments?
+5) Any additional comments?

 Grade for the oral (unsatisfactory, satisfactory, or distinction):

 Overall grade for the examination (unsatisfactory, satisfactory, or distinction, accounting for all assessments of the written exam and committee assessment of the oral):